Pickleball Gear

 The Bread & Butter Filth is known as a power paddle, but it's more well-rounded than all other power paddles I've tested to date.

-On power, it's up there with the Gearbox Pro Power, but the Filth actually gave me more control and forgiveness as well.
+On power, it's close to the JOOLA Perseus 3, but the Filth actually gave me more control and forgiveness as well.
 While the Gearbox is a better pick for pure power players, I think the Filth better suits the average player thanks to its all-court attributes.
 It's also a whopping $110 cheaper.

 Who it suits